Skip to Content

 Clipper Round the World Race (photo: Martin Hesketh)

 Hanging out in a boat is a fun way to spend a holiday.
-But if you want to take things to the ultimate test, the Clipper Round the World Race is the most significant opportunity for those with no previous experience is needed.
+But if you want to take things to the ultimate test, the Clipper Round the World Race is the most significant opportunity for those with no previous experience.

 Climbing